layoutBox/FlexLayout/README.md

 * When a child view is added to a flexbox container using `addChild(:UIView)`
 * When a flexbox container is created using `createBox()`

 <br>

+## markAsDirty
+In the event that you need to another layout pass on a view you can mark it dirty via `flex.markAsDirty()`

 ## intrinsicSize

+## sizeThatFits

 # FlexLayout's Performance <a name="performance"></a>